Policy Statement 25

 ii.
 Recognized charitable organizations participating in Town sponsored events may be exempt from liability insurance requirements.

-E. Commercial Activities: Profit making commercial entities will not be permitted in any public facility or upon park lands with the exception of SAS Soccer Park, Cary Tennis Center, Koka Booth Amphitheatre and other specialized facilities unless approved in writing by the Director, Parks, Recreation and Cultural Resources.
+D. Private For Profit Activities: Profit making activities for commercial entities or individuals will not be permitted in any public facility or upon park lands with the exception of the Soccer Park, Cary Tennis Park, USA Baseball National Training Complex, Koka Booth Amphitheatre and other specialized facilities unless approved in writing by the Director, Parks, Recreation and Cultural Resources or designee.

 i.
 As agreed in Town of Cary and Wake County Public School Systems no charges are assessed by either party for use of outdoor areas, fields or courts.
 Availability of all facilities is based upon the primary owner having priority use and the secondary user requesting access during available periods.
 Request for use of outdoor areas and facilities must be in written form and approved prior to secondary user authorized access.